Educational and Global Leadership (EGL) Concentration

 • November 1 for Spring admission

-Applications received after the priority deadlines listed above may be reviewed and processed on a space available basis and at the discretion of the faculty program coordinator.
+Applications received after the priority deadlines listed above may be reviewed and processed on a space available basis and at the discretion of the faculty program director.

 For more admissions information, view the admissions requirements.

-Why this educational leadership and global leadership at Western Michigan University?
+Why global leadership and learning at Western Michigan University?

 Have you always been interested in learning about the educational systems in place around the world?
 Are you interested in learning why some countries outperform others in the educational field?
-A masters in Educational and Global Leadership will give you the ability to learn about different educational systems around the world and make an impact as a global education leader.
-You will get the chance to examine data on how and why some educational organizations perform better than others in order to implement meaningful changes in a variety of educational, non-profit and/or governmental organizations.
-Be prepared to explore various international education practices, worldviews and cultures to gain a better understanding of how educational leadership works in different countries.
+A masters in Global Leadership and Learning will give you the ability to learn about different educational systems around the world and make an impact as a global education leader.
+You will have the chance to examine data on how and why some educational organizations perform better than others to implement meaningful changes in a variety of educational, learning, and governmental organizations.
+Be prepared to explore various international education practices, worldviews and cultures to gain a better understanding of global leadership theory and practice.
 You will study different research methods, organizational theories, and leadership styles while exploring international education leadership and policy in action.

 Who should apply?